Hellowww-02/CraftLife/README.md

 - npm 10+;
 - Supabase CLI 2.113+;
 - Docker Desktop for local Supabase tests;
-- Supabase project for staging/production;
+- a Supabase project for staging/production;
-- Singapore region recommended for users near Indonesia.
+- Singapore region is recommended for users near Indonesia.

 ---